ChrisEssery/group-project/Portfolio/Evaluation.md

 ### Weaknesses

 Given the time constraints of this unit, we were unable to use as many evaluation techniques as we would have liked.
 Focus groups, interviews and observations all would have been invaluable methods for garnering data about our target group, their needs and interactions with out product.
-Questionnaires proved to be a very uesful method for answering specific questions about our paper prototype and wireframe, and it opened up the possibility for quantitative data.
-It had the advantage of being able to reach many people with low resource requirements and the disadvantage that the design and phrasing of the questions needed to be well constructure to provide suitatele, reliable data and avoid the negative effects of human judgment bias.
+Questionnaires proved to be a very useful method for answering specific questions about our paper prototype and wireframe, and it opened up the possibility for quantitative data.
+It had the advantage of being able to reach many people with low resource requirements and the disadvantage that the design and phrasing of the questions needed to be well constructed to provide strong, reliable data and avoid the negative effects of human judgment bias.

 Another limitation of our approach with the questionnaires concerning the size of the questionnaires we conducted.
 In the questionnaire, participants were recruited through ‘snowball sampling' (i.e. word of mouth) with all participants known to our team.
 Two problems arise.
 First, the size and diversity of the research sample are arguably an inadequate representation of the target population.
 As such, findings derived from the study are not generalisable to the wider population (Keeble, 2013).
 Whilst we acknowledge this shortcoming, there was scope for us to make greater efforts to reach our target audience, unknown to ourselves, and recruit them.
 Second, given that the participants were known to various members of our team, issues regarding participation bias arise, wherein participants behave as they expect the experimenter desires, which undermines the study's internal validity (Keeble, 2013, p.
 1).
 To overcome these shortcomings, recruitment fliers and ‘community gatekeepers' to assist in recruitment could have generated a larger, more diverse pool of participants not known to our team and mitigated against the lack of generalisability and participation bias (Keller, 2016, p.
 83).